Tker2000/CSE210TylerKer/README.md

 * `prepare` - Starter projects for each of the preparation Learning Activities.
 * `prove` - Starter projects for each of the prove Developer projects.
 * `final` - Starter projects for final project.

+I am adding a change to make sure that I can properly use Git